There are many ways to check the size of a table in SQL Server. The way you will do it will likely depend on what your task at-hand is.

 Open the Storage tab on the left-hand sidebar.
 It may take a second for the window to load, but this will show the index space, data space usage and the table row count.

-For this and the following methods to get SQL table sizes, we need to open a new query window.
+For this and the following methods to get SQL table sizes, we need to open a new query window in SSMS.

 We can run the sp_spaceused MS SQL system stored procedure, adding the Schema and Table names as parameters.